cdapio/hydrator-plugins/http-plugins/docs/HTTPCallback-postaction.md

 Properties
 ----------
-**runCondition:**" When to run the action.
-Must be 'completion', 'success', or 'failure'.
+**runCondition:** When to run the action.
+Must be one of 'completion', 'success', or 'failure'.
 Defaults to 'completion'.

-If set to 'completion', the action will be executed regardless of whether the pipeline run succeeded or failed.
+- If set to 'completion', the action will be executed regardless of whether the pipeline run succeeded or failed.
-If set to 'success', the action will only be executed if the pipeline run succeeded.
+- If set to 'success', the action will be executed only if the pipeline run succeeded.
-If set to 'failure', the action will only be executed if the pipeline run failed.
+- If set to 'failure', the action will be executed only if the pipeline run failed.

 **url:** The URL to call.